-All survivor benefits combined must not exceed 85% of the deceased's earnings; otherwise, the pensions are reduced proportionately.
+All survivor benefits combined must not exceed 85% of the deceased's average earnings in the last 12 months before the disability began; otherwise, the pensions are reduced proportionately.

-Funeral grant: Funeral costs are reimbursed up to a maximum of 1/4 of the legal monthly minimum wage.
-The legal monthly minimum wage is 75,000 francs.
+Funeral grant: Funeral costs are reimbursed up to 1/4 of the legal monthly minimum wage.
+The legal monthly minimum wage is 100,000 francs.